supercollider/supercollider/README_WINDOWS.md

 This will create a folder `portaudio` containing the source.
 In order to support some of the audio driver APIs available in Windows portaudio needs one or two additional SDKs.
-The ASIO SDK provided by Steinberg, and if you want DirectSound support, the latest DirectX SDK provided by Microsoft.
+The ASIO SDK provided by Steinberg and the latest DirectX SDK provided by Microsoft, if you want DirectSound support.
 Go get them following the links provided at the end of this document.
 DirectX will be installed in the default location and then found automatically.
 Extract the ASIO SDK to a sibling folder of the portaudio source.